 • The EdS in School Psychology uses a hybrid model.

-• The psychology core courses are taught in person at Drexel's main campus in Philadelphia, PA.
+• The school psychology core courses are taught in person at Drexel's main campus in Philadelphia, PA.

-• The applied behavior analysis, special education, and english language learners courses can be taken online for added flexibility.
+• The applied behavior analysis, special education, and English learners courses are taken online for added flexibility.

 • You will learn from faculty who are published experts in the fields of School Psychology, Applied Behavior Analysis, and Early Childhood Development.